nilsmehlhorn/blog/src/pages/posts/what-javascript-can-do-today/index.md

 3D graphics interface called [WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API).
 Using it yourself can be bit overwhelming though.
-Instead you might be better of using a framework to be more effective.
+Instead you might be better of using a framework to be more productive.
 [Babylon.js](https://www.babylonjs.com/) and
 [Three.js](https://threejs.org/) are household names for doing anything 3D-related on the web.
 If you'd like something more focused on games you might like
-[PlayCanvas](https://playcanvas.com) which also comes with a browser based editor.
-Otherwise can also use established game engines such as [Cocos2d.x](https://cocos2d-x.org/cocos2dx) with JavaScript bindings to develop cross-platform games.
+[PlayCanvas](https://playcanvas.com) which also comes with a browser-based editor.
+Otherwise can also use established game engines such as
+[Cocos2d.x](https://cocos2d-x.org/cocos2dx) with JavaScript bindings to develop cross-platform games.